NBISweden/teaching_literature_club/docs/how_to.md

   research design and/or statistical knowledge so as to appropriately direct group discussions and assist the group to work towards its goals' `[Deenadayalan et al., 2008]`
-- 'The leader can change from meeting to meeting, however he/she needs to have the skills to present the paper under discussion and lead the group adequately.
+- 'The leader can change from meeting to meeting, however they needs to have the skills to present the paper under discussion and lead the group adequately.
 It is a fine balance between choosing a leader of high academic standing whose expertise may stifle discussion,